 Addiction treatment, like addiction itself, needs to be as lightning quick and serious as emergency treatment.
 It's clear that now, the system is slow and broken.
 Workit Health is working to address immediate treatment needs with rapid access clinics, telehealth doctor's visits, and on-demand online programs and online counseling.
 If you have the urge to get better, seize it and take action.
 Your life could depend on it.

-If you weren't able to make it to the forum on Finding Treatment in Michigan, I caught up with our Director of Counseling, Chrissy Taylor, to get her take on why navigating the treatment maze is such a struggle:
+If you weren't able to make it to the forum on Finding Treatment in Michigan, I caught up with our Chrissy Taylor to get her take on why navigating the treatment maze is such a struggle: